FrederikDanielsen/probpy/documentation.md

 4. Push to the branch: `git push origin feature/your_feature`
 5. Create a pull request.

----

 ## Acknowledgments

-We appreciate the use of open-source libraries like NumPy, SciPy, Matplotlib, and NetworkX that make ProbPy possible.
+I really appreciate open-source libraries like NumPy, SciPy, Matplotlib, and NetworkX that make ProbPy possible.

 ---